global-strategies-llc/montana-history-center/src/pages/faq/index.md

         remains available.
       question: Is there money available to purchase the mall site?
     - answer: >-
         Approximately 4.9 million dollars.
-We have about 6.7 million available to buy the mall site and begin the project.
+We have about 6.7 million dollars available to buy the Capital Hill mall site and begin the project.
       question: How much will it cost to purchase the mall site?
     - answer: The Department of Administration led by John Lewis.
       question: >-